Colombian Civil Aviation Authority

 The Civil Aviation Authority of Colombia (Unidad Administrativa Especial de Aeronáutica Civil, also known as Aeronáutica Civil, Aerocivil or UAEAC) is a government agency of the Colombian Ministry of Transport.
 It is the agency in charge of regulating civil aviation, the aviation industry, and of managing the Colombian airspace.
 Aerocivil is also in charge of managing and controlling all of Colombia's public airports.
-It is headquartered in the new Aerocivil building on the property of El Dorado International Airport."Oficinas y Dependencias ."
-Civil Aviation Authority of Colombia.
-Retrieved on January 26, 2011.
-"Sede Central Dirección: Aeropuerto El Dorado."
-Previously it was located on the fourth floor of the main terminal building of the airport."Quality Policy ."
-Civil Aviation Authority of Colombia.
-Retrieved on January 26, 2011. "© 2007-2010 Unidad Administrativa Especial de Aeronáutica Civil - UAEAC Aeropuerto El Dorado Piso 4 - Bogotá, D. C.."
+It is headquartered in the new Aerocivil building on the property of El Dorado International Airport.
+Previously it was located on the fourth floor of the main terminal building of the airport.

 Agency

-Civil Aviation Authority of Colombia is a semi independent agency of the Colombian Ministry of Transport.
+The Civil Aviation Authority of Colombia is a semi independent agency of the Colombian Ministry of Transport.
 Aerocivil deals not only with civil aviation, but with general aviation as a whole, excluding military aviation which falls under the Colombian Air Force branch of the Military Forces of Colombia.

 The agency also operates two agencies of its own, the Corporation of the Colombian Aeronautic Industry SA (Corporación de la Industria Aeronáutica Colombiana S.A, or CIAC) which is in agency in charge of construction, repair and maintenance of planes and jets, and the Centre for Aeronautic Studies (Centro de Estudios Aeronáuticos, or CEA), which creates programs for training and education in the field of aeronautics.